 One of my new go-to fragrances.
 I really like how close it is to Jo Malone Wood Sea & Salt Cologne.
-The branding is simple and clean and lets the scent speak for itself.
+The branding is simple and clean and lets the fragrance speak for itself.

-It’s budget friendly on the pocket but doesn’t look cheap which is so important.
+It’s budget-friendly on the pocket but doesn’t look cheap which is so important.

 However, if you’re a hardcore fan of Jo Malone and just don’t want to trade.
 I’d suggest trying out a smaller bottle of Jenny Glow and keeping it for when you’re between bottles.